CasaAlquimia/CasaAlquimia.github.io/index.md

 There are 3 double rooms with a two-person bed, large windows, furniture, and a private bathroom.

-There is one single room and a bunkbed room that are equally sunny, spacious and furnitured, though they have a shared bathroom.
+There is one single room and a bunk bed room that are equally sunny, spacious and furnitured, though they have a shared bathroom.

-There is a comfortable living room and a well-equiped kitchen at your disposal.
+There is a comfortable living room and a well-equipped kitchen at your disposal.
 All rooms include free breakfast and WiFi.

 ## The Location